GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/functions/changing-or-removing-the-text-begin-an-interactive-conversation-in-embed-and-widget.md

-## Changing or Removing the text "Start an interactive conversation" in Embed and Widget
+## Changing or Removing the text "Begin an interactive conversation" in Embed and Widget

 1. Click the Embed or Widget that you created in the Onsite or Offsite tab.